wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 ./redis-server --save "" --appendonly no
 ```

-The first `--save` options with an empty string disables RDB snapshotting.
-The second `--appendonly` option disables
+The first `--save` option followed by an empty string disables RDB snapshotting.
+The second `--appendonly` option
-AOF.
+disables AOF.